melanieshimano/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/README.md

   - [Miami](https://github.com/vickidecastro/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/blob/master/shown_tract_teenbirth_rP_gF_p25%20miami.csv): Original open data on teenage birth rates of females from low-income families in Miami, FL
   - [Baltimore](https://github.com/vickidecastro/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/blob/master/shown_tract_teenbirth_rP_gF_p25%20baltimore.csv): Original open data on teenage birth rates of females from low-income families in Baltimore, MD
   - Teenage birth rate is defined as the fraction of women who claimed to have had a child while the mother was between the ages of 13-19, who also claimed dependent status.
 It is important to note that these estimates have a margin of error and that any time "Teen" or "Teenage birth rate" are mentioned, this refers to the birth rate of teenage girls coming from low-income families.
+  - Some teen birth rates from specific tracts in neighborhoods in Baltimore, MD and Miami, FL were missing from the data set.

   ## Data Analysis and Answers
   ### What are the mean teen birth rates in each city?